-See below for a few of the sites I’ve put together, mostly from early in the 1990s to around the turn of the century.
+See below for a few of the sites I’ve put together, beginning sometime early in the 1990s.

 TBTF: Tasty Bits from the Technology Front